Aripiprazole side effects and warning (marketed at Abilify) zhion@zhion.com November 17, 2005

 dementia.
 Abilify is not approved for this use.
 See FDA Alert.

-as dizziness, increased heart beat and possibly fainting; seizures; increased
+dizziness, increased heart beat and possibly fainting; seizures; increased body

 The most common side effects may include headache, weakness, nausea,